 Ruïne van Strijen

-The Ruïne van Strijen is a remnant of the thirteenth-century castle of Strijen.
-Willem IV of Strijen had the first castle built and Willem van Duvenvoorde, at the time one of the most powerful and wealthy men of the Low Countries, converted the castle into his main residence.
-The castle had three floors and the tower, part of which still stands among the trees today, even had six.
-The fourteenth century was the heyday for the castle.
-After its destruction during the Eighty Years' War, the castle was never fully restored.
-There is a fence around the ruins for security reasons, but you can take a nice walk and see the impressive remains.
+The Ruins of Strijen are a remnant of the 13th-century castle of Strijen.
+Willem IV van Strijen had the first castle built.
+At the beginning of the 14th century, the next owner - Willem van Duvenvoorde, at the time one of the most powerful and richest men in the Low Countries - converted the castle into his main residence.
+Strijen Castle had three floors.
+The tower, of which part still remains, even had six.
+The castle flourished during the 14th century.
+But after the destruction during the Eighty Years' War in 1573, the building was never fully restored.
+A fence now surrounds the ruins for safety reasons, but you can still take a nice walk in the nature reserve and view the impressive remains.

 Location